Stochastic Oscillator vs RSI: Which Momentum Indicator Fits Your Style

 - Because it's so sensitive, you might find yourself overtrading — jumping in and out too often.

-- The accuracy depends a lot on the period settings you use; you’ll need to tune it for each asset and timeframe to get it right.
+- Accuracy depends a lot on the period settings you use; you'll need to tune it for each asset and timeframe.
+I've had to adjust my settings when switching from equities to forex.

 Using RSI and Stochastic Together

-The real magic happens when you combine these two indicators.
-They each have their own strengths, and together they can help you avoid a lot of false signals.
-Here’s a setup that works pretty reliably:
+These two indicators complement each other well.
+Used together, they can help you avoid a lot of false signals.
+Here's a setup that works reliably:

 - RSI tells you the bigger trend – if it's above 50, the trend is up; below 50 means down.